digital-asset/daml-finance/docs/source/packages/interfaces/daml-finance-interface-lifecycle.rst

   Interface for contracts that allow holders to claim an ``Effect`` and generate settlement instructions
 - :ref:`Rule.Lifecycle <module-daml-finance-interface-lifecycle-rule-lifecycle-50431>`:
-  Interface implemented by instruments that can be lifecycled (either by the instrument itself or by a separate rule contract)
+  Interface implemented by rules that lifecycle and evolve instruments
+- :ref:`Rule.Time <module-daml-finance-interface-lifecycle-rule-time-19071>`:
+  Interface for contracts that control business time, providing choices to advance or rewind time

 The :doc:`Lifecycling <../../concepts/lifecycling>` page contains an overview of the lifecycle process and explains the relationship between events, lifecycle rules and effects.
 Check out the